 Our experiments show that source code can be accurately classified with respect to programming language and application category.
 However the accuracy of this classification depends on many factors.
-The variance of our data, the application categories in concern, the selection of features to use, the information retrieval techniques and the programming language can affect performance.
+The variance of our data, the application categories, the selection of features used, the information retrieval techniques and the programming language all affect performance.

-We demonstrate an SVM based approach to programming language and topic classification of programs.
+We demonstrate an SVM based approach to programming language and topic classification of software programs.
 We train our classifier with automatically extracted features from the code, comments and the README files.
 For programming language classification, these features are tokens in the code and words in the comments.
-For topical classification, we use words, bigrams and lexical phrases in the comments and README files, and the header file names in the code as features.
-We perform feature selection by expected entropy loss values.
-We train an SVM classifier using these features.
+For topical classification, we use words, bigrams and lexical phrases in the comments and README files and header file names in the code as features.
+We perform feature selection by expected entropy loss values and train SVM classifiers using these features.
 Though our work shows promising results, there is much to explore, including the choice and number of feature vectors.
 Using values such as term frequency in the vectors, instead of binaries can improve the performance of our classifier.
 Our work for programming language classification can also be extended by adding more syntactic features together with the words.
-We believe that other properties of programming languages such as the way comments are included, or the tokens used for arithmetic or logical operations, will help in identifying the programming language.
+We believe that other properties of programming languages, such as the way comments are included and the tokens used for arithmetic or logical operations, will help in identifying the programming language.

-These results imply that large archive collections of mixed data such as text and source code can automatically be effectively classified and categorized.
-We believe this will lead to more effective use of such archives and a reduction in duplication of programmer effort.
+These results imply that large archive collections of mixed data such as text and source code can effectively be automatically classified and categorized.
+We feel this will lead to more effective use of code archives and a reduction in duplication of programmer effort.